-Date: the purpose of the performance review process is to track performance to bjectives and to align intern performance with the business strategy.
-The eview also focuses on the values and behaviors interns are expected to kemplify while driving for results.
-The review discussion should focus on erformance and behaviors throughout the current review period and sustain 5 For exceeded all expected outcomes 4 Exceeded expected outcomes nd / or Improve performance.
-3 Met expected outcomes complete a review of each competency by providing specific examples of ach competency in action and by selecting a rating from the scale below.
-2 Met some expected outcompetency in action and by selecting a rating from the scale below. inal evaluations should be completed by both the intern and manager ollowed by a discussion.
-After the review, please sign and return the form o your HR manager.
-Did not meet most expected outcomes Work Performance Areas (Give rating and please comment) Rating Instructions: Follows instructions appropriately.
-Listens well and performs task adequate supervision.
-Comments: is with Quality: Completes tasks accurately and thoroughly.
-Work reflects neatness, a and conformance to company standards.
-Comments: ttention to detail.
+ntern Name: D Date: The purpose of the performance review process is to track performance to objectives and to align intern performance with the business strategy.
+The eview also focuses on the values and behaviors interns are expected to exemplify while driving for results.
+The review discussion should focus on performance and behaviors throughout the current review period and sustain and / or Improve performance.
+Complete a review of each competency by providing specific examples of each competency in action and by selecting a rating from the scale below.
+Final evaluations should be completed by both the intern and manager followed by a discussion.
+After the review, please sign and return the form to your HR manager.
+5 For exceeded all expected outcomes 4 Exceeded expected outcomes 3 Met expected outcomes 2 Met some expected outcomes 1 Did not meet most expected outcomes Work Performance Areas (Give rating and please comment) Rating Quality: Completes tasks accurately and thoroughly.
+Work reflects neatness, at and conformance to company standards. ttention to detail.
+Comments: Planning: Sets realistic goals.
+Organizes and prioritizes assigned tasks.
+Is able multiple assignments.
+Comments: to manage Planning: Sets realistic goals.
+Organizes and prioritizes assigned tasks.
+Is able multiple assignments.
 Planning: Sets realistic goals.
 Organizes and prioritizes assigned tasks.
 Is able multiple assignments.
-Comments: to manage multiple assignments. multiple assignments.
 Comments: Communication: Expresses verbal and written ideas effectively.
-Demonstrates of departmental jargon. an understanding multiple assignments.
+Demonstrates of departmental jargon. an understanding Planning: Sets realistic goals.
+Organizes and prioritizes assigned tasks.
+Is able multiple assignments.
 Comments: Communication: Expresses verbal and written ideas effectively.
 Demonstrates of departmental jargon.
-Comments: Attendance: Is punctual and regular in attending work, meetings and appointments. an understanding
+Comments: Attendance: Is punctual and regular in attending work, meetings and appointmental an understanding ents.